enoch-gives-thanks/interAct-Prototype-typescript/blog/progress.md

     "username": "foointerAct"
 }
 ```
+### Get all the user
 Test the get user function via GET in postman
 ```
 http://localhost:8080/users
 ```